-Immunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules
+terminal progrossis), you should contact us to an ange the services. 🍑 Immunizations In-Network: Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary There is no coinsurance, copayment, or deductible for the pneumonia, influenza and Hepatitis B vaccines.
+Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Out-of-Network: \$0 copayment